Site Map - M. C. Taylor

 - Lantern clocks

-- English lantern clock made by Michael Bird, London.
-Circa 1690.
+- A second period English lantern clock by Peter Closon, London.
+Circa 1650.

 - INVESTMENT.